Miro0o/Docs-Notes/Information Science & Computer Science/🗺 CS Overview/💋 Intro to Computer Science/🌲 Road To CS.md

----

-## Learning and Developing Beyond School
+## What You Should Know Beyond School: The World Has Never Been Fair
 ### FAQ: Study, Academia, Industry, and Personal Development
 > https://www.pkuanvil.com/topic/459/ 知乎回答备份
 >